vipulnaik/diet-exercise-health/notes/health-learning-strategy.md

 Document written: November 26, 2024

-Document last updated: November 26, 2024
+Document last updated: May 29, 2025

 This document provides the broad contours of the strategy I am using to learn about my health.
 The majority of this health learning is